scorpido74/azure-docs.nl-nl/articles/cognitive-services/LUIS/includes/get-started-get-intent-rest-go.md

     }
     ```

-1. Vervang de volgende waarden:
+1. Replace the following values:

-    * `YOUR-KEY` met uw start sleutel
+    * `YOUR-KEY` with your starter key.
-    * `YOUR-ENDPOINT` met uw eind punt, bijvoorbeeld `westus2.api.cognitive.microsoft.com`
+    * `YOUR-ENDPOINT` with your endpoint.
+Bijvoorbeeld `westus2.api.cognitive.microsoft.com`.

-1. Voer bij een opdracht prompt in de map waarin u het bestand hebt gemaakt de volgende opdracht in om het Go-bestand te compileren:
+1. With a command prompt in the same directory as where you created the file, enter the following command to compile the Go file:

     ```console
     go build predict.go